 Here is another lesson from The Amazement Revolution.
 It focuses on the first customer service strategy in the book, which is about providing a “membership” experience.

-The concept behind membership has nothing to do with calling your customers “members,” although there is nothing wrong with that.
+The concept behind membership has nothing to do with calling your customers “members,” although nothing is wrong with that.
 Regardless of whether you call your customer a customer, client, guest, patient or some other phrase, membership delivers recognition and a high level of value that is not easily available elsewhere.

-Here’s the lesson: Start by thinking of your customers as members.
+Start by thinking of your customers as members.
 Remember, you don’t have to call them “members” to do this.
 Just treat them as such.
 Words I use to describe a membership experience include recognition, inclusion, special access, unique programs and more.
 Any business can find a way to incorporate some of this into their own customer service strategy.